 On the former burner stage, everything revolves around the life of the Berlin master builder Friedrich Hoffmann and his groundbreaking invention.
 In 1858 he applied for a patent for the "ring oven".
 This started the industrialization of brick production.
 Get a taste of this groundbreaking invention!

-In a multimedia production, experience how hard the work in the “state-owned enterprise” was in the days of the GDR.
+Experience in a multimedia production how hard the work in the "state-owned enterprise" was in the days of the GDR.

 There are also stories and anecdotes from former brick factory workers who leave lasting traces.
-In addition to sound and light installations, the tour of the exhibition offers a special highlight for young and old: Every visitor can walk through a firing channel of the ring kiln with a glowing brick in their hand.
+In addition to sound and light installations, the tour of the exhibition offers a special highlight for young and old: walk through a firing channel of the ring kiln with a glowing brick in your hand.
 The color of the brick changes depending on the firing temperature.